deveshshukla/JS-Notes/notes.md

 3. "Default parameters": are used when no argument is passed during function call, then function automatically uses the default value.
 Example: function greet(name = "Guest") {}

-4. Return in Function: When "return" executes, the function stops running at that point.

 * Type of Functions -->